 What to Know About Monterrico

-- Black sand: The beach has dark volcanic sand, not the white sand of the Caribbean.
-It gets extremely hot in the midday sun — bring sandals.
+- Black sand: Dark volcanic sand gets dangerously hot at midday — bring sandals.

 - Swimming caution: The Pacific surf is strong with rip currents.
-Swim only where other people are swimming and never alone.
+Swim only where others are swimming and never alone.

-- Sea turtles: November to February is turtle nesting season.
-Conservation projects (ARCAS, Hawaii Conservation) offer evening turtle release experiences.
+- Sea turtles: November to February is nesting season.
+ARCAS and Tortugario Monterrico run evening turtle release experiences (Q25-50 donation).

-- Mangrove tours: Boat tours through the mangrove channels to spot birds, iguanas, and caimans.
-Q50-100 per person.
+- Mangrove tours: Boat tours through the canals spot birds, iguanas, and caimans.
+Q50-100 per person, depart at sunrise for best wildlife.

 - Accommodation: Budget to mid-range hotels line the beach.
 Expect Q200-600 per night.
 Book ahead for long weekends and holidays.